Projection Inference for set-identified SVARs: Basic Model, Main Assumptions, and Frequentist Results

 Assumption \ref{ass:A1} holds if the class $\mathcal{P}$ under consideration contains only \emph{uniformly} stable VARs where the error distributions, $F$, have \emph{uniformly} bounded fourth moments.\footnote{A class $\mathcal{P}$ that satisfies Assumption \ref{ass:A1} could be written by using a uniform version of the conditions in \cite{Lutkepohl:2007}, p.
 73. This is, there are positive constants $c_1, c_2, c_3, c_4$ such that:

-Other possible definitions of $\mathcal{P}$ can be given by generalizing Theorem 3.5 in \cite{Chen2015} to either multivariate linear processes with i.i.d. innovations or to martingale difference sequences.} Assumption \ref{ass:A1} turns out to be sufficient to conduct frequentist inference on the structural parameters of a set-identified SVAR, defined as follows. \\
+Other possible definitions of $\mathcal{P}$ can be given by generalizing Theorem 3.5 in \cite{Chen2015} to either multivariate linear processes with i.i.d. innovations or to martingale difference sequences.
+For joint inference on VAR parameters $\mu$ in non-stationary case see \cite{gafarov2024wildinferencewildsvars}.} Assumption \ref{ass:A1} turns out to be sufficient to conduct frequentist inference on the structural parameters of a set-identified SVAR, defined as follows. \\

 {\scshape Coefficients of the Structural Impulse-Response Function:} Given the autoregressive coefficients $A \equiv (A_1, A_2, \ldots , A_p)$ define, recursively, the nonlinear transformation

 where $C_0= \eye{n}$ and $A_{m}=0$ if $m>p$; see \cite{Lut90IRF}, p.
 116.